Qualifying law degrees and law conversion courses

 Applications for full-time course are via the Central Applications Board.
 Part-time candidates usually apply direct to the relevant institution.

-Fees range from £5,266–11,500 depending on the institution and resident status of students.
+Tuition fees can range widely, depending on the institution and resident status of students.
 International students can expect to pay more.

 Senior status or graduate LLB degree, or conversion LLM (Masters of Law)

 Two-year senior status LLB degrees are more in-depth than a one-year conversion course – but also more expensive.
 They include the seven core foundations of legal knowledge but also have elective modules, allowing students to explore their interests and understand law in a socio-economic and political context.

 Masters courses include two-year qualifying law degrees and one-year conversion courses open to non-law graduates.
 They open up the prospect of loan funding, but bear in mind that further vocational qualifications are required in order to practise law.

 Applications for courses that include a GDL/CPE conversion may be through the Central Applications Board for full-time places.
 Applications for courses designated as undergraduate courses (senior status LLBs) are submitted via UCAS.
 Otherwise please approach the institution directly to apply.

 Fees range from around £6,000 per year to the maximum tuition fee level (currently £9,250).
 International students can expect to pay more.